June 17, 2021 / 1 Comment

 Anyway, let me toss out a few things we can all think about.
 Like this story you may remember.
 It’s funny and I’ve told it before.

-As it says in the little bio over on the right, I’ve got reallyold New England roots.
+As it says over on the About page, I’ve got really old New England roots.
 I mostly grew up in Maine, but I spent my high school years down in Plymouth, Massachusetts.
 Yes, with the Rock and the Mayflower and all that.
 One of the big tourist attractions there is Plimoth Plantation, a sort of ongoing LARP museum/interactive show of the original colony in the year 1627.
 Likewise, all the actors there are playing specific, actual historical figures from that year.
 You can walk in, talk to the different “residents,” and they’ll answer questions about what they’re doing at the moment or “current events.”
 Sometimes, depending, they’ll also ask about your odd and extremely improper clothing (young lady, are you showing your shoulders?!?
 In public?!?)

 (weird fun fact—if you’ve ever seen that late ‘80s movie Warlock, the whole “Boston Colony” sequence they show at the beginning with the little town is actually Plimoth Plantation)